ACADEMICS

 LOGISTICS

 Yes, virtually all hotels, hostels, and dormitories, as well as most restaurants, bars, and many public spaces offer free Wi-Fi.
-The program will provide a SIM card for data access in Turkey.

 While many buildings and some public transport options are accessible, people with mobility issues will likely have difficulties as Istanbul is very hilly and its cobblestone streets are difficult to navigate.
-It is a fact that Istanbul falls short of accessibility standards compared to many Western counterparts, but UF in Istanbul is committed to adjusting our program to meet the mobility needs of all participants.
+It is a fact that Istanbul falls short of accessibility standards compared to many of its Western counterparts, but UF in Istanbul is committed to adjusting our program to meet the mobility needs of all participants.

 Entry requirements are ultimately the responsibility of the student and will depend on your nationality.
 U.S. citizens will not need a tourist visa for stays under 90 days but will need a passport valid for 6 months beyond their date of entry.
 WorldStrides, UF in Istanbul’s study abroad provider, has a team of visa experts available to assist every student.